Anna-Elisabeth/LeoAnna_FE/README.md

     - Implementation of industry standard accessible font Verdana (sans serif)
     - Rebranding and revamp of styling to meet industry accessibility standards, and to make accessibility the focus of our application

-### Contribuitions and ongoing development
+### Contribuitions and Ongoing Development
   This project remains Open Source and all contribuitions/suggestions are welcome, with a focus on:
   - Working towards WCAG 2.1 Level AA standard
   - Improve user authentication
   - Search bar functionality
   - Full separation between user types (different users have their respective logins and baskets)
   - Mobile friendly features
-  To contribute, please note, our preferred workflow is the fork-pull request model
+  To contribute, please note, our preferred workflow is the fork-pull request model.

+### Getting Started
+  - Front-End Prerequisites:
+    - Node.js and npm
+    - Text Editor or IDE
+    - Version Control (e.g. Git)

 ### `npm start`